Positive Approach® in Dementia Care

 The Pre-Conference Workshop is part of the annual Mid-America Institute on Aging and Wellness, presented by USI and SWIRCA & More.

-This third annual pre-conference workshop is designed especially for direct care providers who work with or care for persons with memory disorders, dementia, and/or Alzheimer's disease.
+This fifth annual pre-conference workshop is designed especially for direct care providers who work with or care for persons with memory disorders, dementia, and/or Alzheimer's disease.
 Certified nursing assistants, activities and dietary staff, housekeepers, social workers, nurses, long term care personnel, and home health care providers will find it useful and relevant.